microsoft/fluentui/packages/react-compose/src/next/README.md

 #### Supporting shorthand props

 Fluent UI components almost always contain sub parts, and these sub parts should be configurable.
-We allows them to be configured through "shorthand props", which let's the caller pass in a variety of inputs for a given slot.
+We allow them to be configured through "shorthand props", which lets the caller pass in a variety of inputs for a given slot.
 Take a Button's "icon" slot:

 ```jsx
 // The icon can be a string